lockdwn20/ansible/README.md

 1. ansible-playbook ansible_vm_cfg.yml -u REMOTE_USER -kK  //This will connect to the system as the user setup in the prerequisites, the kK options will ask for the user and sudo passwords.

 **Testing the Playbook Results**

+1. On ansible server verify that ansible logged the running of the playbook "cat /var/log/ansible.log"

 1. Attempt to ssh into the system as root (should recieve permission denied)